NuConsul/LocalMobileAppsProjects/README.md

 Did not finish

-Could not complete task in the day.
+Did not complete task in the day alotted.